5 Oldest Cat Breeds in the World

 Like all cats, they will live longer, healthier lives if fed a high-quality diet, are relieved of stress, and receive frequent health treatment.

-The Egyptian Mau is a good addition if you are looking for an additional family member.
+The Egyptian Mau is a good addition if you want an additional family member.

 So, always make sure you purchase from a reputable breeder who can provide a formal guarantee of the animal’s health.